 Jockey pulley

-A jockey pulley is used in a steering section of a system. it’s similar to an idle pulley which is used for increasing the angle of contact in a one belt drive.
+A jockey pulley is used in a steering section of a system. it’s similar to an idle pulley which is used for increasing the angle of contact in a one-belt drive.
 The function of a jockey pulley is to increase the angle of contact of a belt.
 This is to help the belt tension is increased and also to offer a high-velocity ratio to the drive.

 Complex pulley system:

 A complex pulley system has a block and tackle system that contains two or more individual drums.
 Each of these drums has two or more wheels that rotate on the same axle.
-A rope is looped back and forth between the drums and pulley to help it multiplied so as to accomplish the operations.
+A rope is looped back and forth between the drums and pulley to help it multiply so as to accomplish the operations.
 The complex pulley system is used to move an extremely heavy load.

 Compound pulley: